continuumizm/cizm-website/posts/how-you-make-me-feel.md

   like Marcus Intalex.
 It's a moment to reflect on his contribution and place in history but also the musical journey he was on fueled by years of inspiration and love for the music.
-summary: 3 years on from his passing we remember Marcus Intalex and his love for the music represented in a mix of old skool influences from the archives.
+summary: Years on from his passing we remember Marcus Intalex and his love of the music, represented in a mix of old skool influences from the archives.
 category: sounds
 tags:
   - mixes